kimchi-project/ginger/docs/API.md

     * netmask: Netmaks of interface
     * type: Type of interface
      Example: Bond, Vlan, Ethernet etc
+    * module: the kernel module that loaded this interface.
+This info is taken from sysfs and matched against the loaded kernel modules (lsmod output).
+If for some reason the value taken from sysfs is not present in the lsmod output, 'unknown' is returned.

 * **POST**:
    * activate : Activates an interface